 Formation of IAB irons began with the partial melting of a unique chondritic parent body, probably through a combination of both endogenous radiogenic heating (26Al decay) and impact events.
 Temperatures varied from as low as 950°C to as high as 1400°C, producing a range of metalsilicate lithologies.
 Migration of the partial melt into a S-rich core, or into numerous smaller pools distributed throughout the parent body, resulted in the segregation of silicates from metalsulfide partial melts, probably resulting in the partial differentiation of the asteroid.
 Based on the HfW system, this metalsilicate segregation began very early, within ~2.5 m.y. of the formation of CAIs, and therefore silicate inclusions in IAB irons represent some of the oldest silicates available for study (Schulz et al., 2010).

-It has been demonstrated through HSE data that the IAB complex subgroups were all formed in distinct parental melt pools, possibly including a core component, with the observed fractionation resulting primarily from crystal segregation rather than fractional crystallization processes (Wasson and Kallemeyn, 2002; Worsham et al., 2013).
-However, studies of the Mo isotopic compositions of representative meteorites from the IAB iron complex have demonstrated that both the sHL and sHH subgroups might derive from distinct parent bodies in separate nebular regions compared to the IAB complex irons (Dauphas et al., 2002; Ruzicka et al., 2006; Ruzicka, 2014; Worsham et al., 2014; Worsham and Walker, 2015).
-Furthermore, in their studies of Mo isotopic compositions of IAB complex irons, Worsham and Walker (2015) reported anomalous negative µ95Mo values (where µ denotes parts in 1,000,000 deviation from terrestrial standards) for Caddo County, which if verified would suggest a formation on a unique parent body.
+It has been demonstrated through HSE data that the IAB complex subgroups were likely formed in distinct parental melt pools, possibly including a core component, with the observed fractionation resulting primarily from crystal segregation rather than fractional crystallization processes (Wasson and Kallemeyn, 2002; Worsham et al., 2013).
+However, studies of the Mo isotopic compositions of representative meteorites from the IAB iron complex have demonstrated that both the sHL and sHH subgroups might derive from distinct parent bodies in separate nebular regions compared to the IAB complex irons (Dauphas et al., 2002; Ruzicka et al., 2006; Ruzicka, 2014; Worsham et al., 2014; Worsham and Walker, 2015; Worsham et al., 2017).
+Furthermore, in their studies of Mo isotopic compositions of IAB complex irons, Worsham and Walker (2015) reported anomalous negative µ95Mo values (where µ denotes parts in 106 deviation from terrestrial standards) for Caddo County, which if verified would suggest a formation on a unique parent body.
 However, HSE data for the Udei Station grouplet reported by Wasson and Kallemeyn (2002) indicates that these irons are closely related to the sLL subgroup, and a new study conducted by Worsham et al. (2016) coupling Pd vs. other HSEs supports this conclusion.